Meyiwa123/Meyiwa123/README.md

-Meyiwa Temile
+# Hi, I'm Meyiwa 👋🏿
 🤖 Robotics Enthusiast | 🚀 Software Engineer | 🌐 Tech Enthusiast | 💡 Problem Solver

-🔹 About Me 🔹
-Hello there! 👋 I'm passionate about the exciting world of robotics, automation, and cutting-edge technologies.
+I'm a software engineering student who is passionate about the exciting world of robotics, automation, and cutting-edge technologies.
 As a software engineer, I'm dedicated to crafting innovative solutions that push the boundaries of what's possible.

 💼 Professional Journey 💼

 🔸 Software Developer at Reyon Bottling - Developed software solutions that streamlined processes and enhanced productivity.

 🎓 Education 🎓

 🔸  Bachelor of Engineering (B.Eng.) in Software Engineering from Carleton University (2024) - Fueled my curiosity for robotics and honed my software engineering skills.

 🛠️ Skills 🛠️